LTW-GCR-CSOC/csoc-installation-scripts/SampleLogFiles/README.md

 This page contains sample log alert information from diffrent types of sensors.
-It also grok parser statements. (http://grokconstructor.appspot.com/)<br />
+It also includes grok parser statements for use with Apache Metron. (http://grokconstructor.appspot.com/)<br />
 http://grokconstructor.appspot.com/do/match#result<br />

 <br />